 The Nominating and Corporate Governance Committee currently consists of Messrs.
-Blum (chairperson), Kyte and Shelton.
+Shelton (chairperson), and Kyte.
 The Board believes that Mr. Shelton meets the independence requirement.
-The Nominating and Corporate Governance Committee held no meetings during 2010 and one (1) meeting in 2011.
+Mr. Kyte, our Chief Executive Officer is not considered to be independent.
+The Nominating and Corporate Governance Committee held one (one) meeting during 2011 and has not met during 2012.